Red Diesel & the Gas Oil Duty Change

 Who and what vehicles can use red diesel after April 2022?

-Although the new red diesel rules impact a wide range of sectors, some industries still benefit from red diesel exemptions and can continue to use this fuel.
+Although the new red diesel regulations impact a wide range of sectors, some industries still benefit from red diesel exemptions and can continue to use this fuel.
 The sectors that are still permitted to use red diesel are: rail, commercial boating, non-commercial heating, farming and agriculture, horticulture and forestry, travelling circuses and fairs, community sports.

 The list of exempted vehicles includes: tractors, diggers, light agricultural vehicles, agricultural engines, gritters and snow clearing vehicles, materials handlers and mobile cranes.
 However, in order to qualify for exemption, there are rules about how these vehicles can be used.
 For example, tractors must be used for agricultural, forestry or horticultural purposes, gritting or for trimming hedges and trees that border public roads.